ckerce/family_tree_data_sim/README.md

 ![Family Tree Graph](./Selection_108.png)

-The family tree for some of the main Harry Potter characters.
+The family tree for some of the main Harry Potter characters, as reported by ChatGPT.
 ![Harry Potter Family Tree](./Selection_109.png)